 First the availability of large catalogues of multimedia information (films, video, music) to users via networks (internet, set-top-boxes, or digital broadcasting) creates a huge demand for high-level user services.
 Digitalization of multimedia data has yet another consequence: the availability of huge catalogues of multimedia data to users.
 In the case of music, there is a conceptual shift which has nothing to do with the technology of large databases.
-Recall the juke box, invented in the late 20s, would contain about 120 titles and selection could be made just by choosing one item out of a collection of items, which at least the user has seen once.
+The main issue raised by this technological advance is how to access huge catalogues of music, not from a technical viewpoint, but from a user's viewpoint.
+Recall the juke box, invented in the late 20s: a typical juke box would contain about 120 titles, which is the size of an average user's discotheque.
+Browsing through all the titles was probably part of the pleasure, and selection could be made just like at home: by choosing one item out of a collection of items, which at least the user has seen once.
 Now a typical catalogue of a major company is about 50.000 items.
 What happens when the collection to select from is such a catalogue?
 Even more terrifying, what happens if all the recorded titles become available through networks to users at home?
-Estimating the total number of all recorded music is difficult, but it can be approximated to about 2 million.
+Estimating the total number of all recorded music is difficult, but it can be approximated to about 2 million titles (see, e.g. the size of MusicBoulevard or Amazon databases).
 The figure can be probably doubled to include non Western music.
 Every month, about 4000 new CDs are issued on the market.
 It is clearly impossible to apply usual techniques of music selection in this new context.
-What does it mean to "look for" a title when the mass of titles is so huge ?
+What does it mean to "look for" a title when the mass of titles is so huge?

 The second fact is the possibility, with digital representation of audio-video signals, to incorporate so-called "content information" together with the data (see e.g. the upcoming and Mpeg-7 standard for audio-video content description (MPEG7, 1998; Chiariglione, 1997).
-These standards make it possible to use symbolic techniques such as constraints, to specify and solve problems related to audiovideo manipulation and access on a large scale.
-Although the details of these new standards are not decided yet, they are certain to impact dramatically the nature of the software industry, by opening up a new field of applications.
+These standards make it possible to use symbolic techniques such as constraints, to specify and solve problems related to audio-video manipulation and access on a large scale.
+Although the details of these new standard are not decided yet, they are certain to impact dramatically the nature of the software industry, by opening up a new field of applications.
 Why would one want to transmit such meta-data?
 The interests are obvious in the context of document indexing.
 If musical data is accompanied with corresponding adequate descriptions, digital catalogues can then be accessed using sophisticated query systems.
 Meta-data opens also doors for imagining new listening systems in which the user may access data in a drastically different way.
 Instead of being a passive, neutral support, music becomes an active, self-documented knowledge base.